ajduncan/downspout/README.md

 	Use at your own risk and according to the terms of service for these services.
 	This is only a proof of concept.

-## Todo ##

-	1. Documentation based testing with doctest.
-	2.  flasketize, consider sqlite, stuff config and library metadata in db etc.
-	3.  front end to add more artists and API, configure settings
-	4.  flask-sockets to share streams